Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-toggler/alienisolation.md

 ## Known Issues

 * Not all bloom is removed.
 Nothing I can do about it without causing issues.
-* When disabling bloom, it will take ~15 seconds before it completely disappears
 * Not all smoke/fog could be removed without destroying the game.
 * All lens flares could not be removed.
 * Lens Distortion could not be removed.